 Personalized Reading Formats Make Better Readers

 Readability Matters will be back at SXSW EDU.
-Join us in Austin as we share the stage with ReadWorks and Adobe, to present insights from a new body of readability research that can inform the design of better learning applications.
+Join us in Austin as we share the stage with ReadWorks, Adobe, and the University of Arizona to present insights from a new body of readability research that can inform the design of better learning applications.

 SXSW EDU announced the panels for 2022.
 “This year’s passionate education community submitted more than 800 impressive and timely session ideas into PanelPicker.
 The proposals were thoughtfully narrowed down over the past several weeks in a competitive selection process through a combined effort of community voting, advisory board evaluations, and staff reviews.”
 The diverse selection of impactful topics includes several sessions related to personalized learning and emerging tech.

 Participants can attend SXSW EDU in person or online.

 Join the community at SXSW EDU or SXSW EDU Online, March 7-10, 2022